Kullback-Leibler divergence #

 Definition of Kullback-Leibler divergence and basic facts

--valued random variables, the Kullback--Leibler divergence is defined as
+If X, Y are two G-valued random variables, the Kullback--Leibler divergence is defined as

-KL(X ‖ Y) := ∑ₓ 𝐏(X = x) log (𝐏(X = x) / 𝐏(Y = x))
+KL(X ‖ Y) := ∑ₓ 𝐏(X = x) log (𝐏(X = x) / 𝐏(Y = x)).

-Note that this definition only makes sense when X
+Note that this definition only makes sense when X is absolutely continuous wrt to Y,

-i.e., ∀ x, 𝐏(Y = x) = 0 → 𝐏(X = x) = 0
+i.e., ∀ x, 𝐏(Y = x) = 0 → 𝐏(X = x) = 0.
+Otherwise, the divergence should be infinite, but since

 we use real numbers for ease of computations, this is not a possible choice.